intro2r/intro2r/best/index.md

  - More details on how to design your data files.

+## Statistics

+ - Thinking more deeply about your approach to statistics and [statistical significance](../best/statistics/html)

 ## Packages

  - Details on finding, installing, and using [packages](../best/packages.html).